tbmccarthy/packer/README.md

-# packer
+# learn-packer-getting-started
-Repository for Packer code
+Code for the Packer build tutorial at https://learn.hashicorp.com/packer